shivangi19961/The-Royal-Zombies/Checkpoint 2/README.md

 1. What percent of disciplinary actions are sustained over a period of time?

-   Script1.sql
+  Story 1

 2. What is the difference between sustained and unsustained complaints from civilian and police officers?

-   Script2.sql
+   Story 2

-3. What is the background (age, race, location, rank) of police officers for which complaints were sustained against?
+3. What is the background (race) and (rank) of police officers for which complaints were sustained against?

-   Script3.sql

-4. Were the promotions, ranks or awards given to police officers affected by the sustainment (or not) of the complaints against them?

-   Script4.sql

-5. What were the changes in sustainment of complaints before and after COPA came into place?

-   Script5.sql
+   Story 3 and Sheet 5 respectively